cselab/aphros/README.md

 * hydrodynamic interaction of bubbles
 * bubble coalescence
-* bubble growth of surfaces
+* bubble growth on surfaces